AIK-01/Data-Analysis/Project-2 -> Olympic Analysis/README.md

 However, let’s see how this hypothesis is working for different tables.

 I am providing only the outcomes from the tables.
-You can confirm these insights By looking at this [Spreadsheet].
+You can confirm these insights by viewing this [Spreadsheet].

  1. Summer Male:
  A(18-35): Out of every 6 athletes, 1 is likely to win a medal.
  B(36-53): Out of every 6 athletes, 1 is likely to win a medal.

  The Hypothesis was wrong, and the outcome is Neutral.
 A:B = 6 : 6

  2. Summer Female:
  A(18-35): Out of every 6 athletes, 1 is likely to win a medal.
  B(36-53): Out of every 8 athletes, 1 is likely to win a medal.

  The Hypothesis was correct, and the outcome is Positive.
 A:B = 6 : 8

  3. Winter Male:
  A(18-35): Out of every 9 athletes, 1 is likely to win a medal.
  B(36-53): Out of every 7 athletes, 1 is likely to win a medal.

-The Hypothesis was wrong , and the outcome is Negative.
+ The Hypothesis was wrong, and the outcome is Negative.
 A:B = 9 : 7

  4. Winter Female:
  A(18-35): Out of every 8 athletes, 1 is likely to win a medal.
  B(36-53): Out of every 5 athletes, 1 is likely to win a medal.

-The Hypothesis was wrong , and the outcome is Negative.
+ The Hypothesis was wrong, and the outcome is Negative.
 A:B = 8 : 5

-B. The weight and height of the players matter together.
-(BMI - Body Mass Index)
+**B. The weight and height of the players matter together.
+(BMI - Body Mass Index)**
-	- Overweight people are likelier to win less competitions.
+  - Overweight people are more likely to win fewer competitions.

 Before testing the hypothesis, I want to divide the athletes into 2 parts instead of 4 parts defined in the earlier scenarios.
 Instead of two category for Seasons and two for Sex/Gender, I want to keep the category only for Sex/Gender.
 That means this hypothesis will be test based on Sex and not based on Season + Sex.
 Now let’s break what the hypothesis is actually about.